wpilibsuite/frc-docs/source/docs/networking/networking-introduction/networking-basics.rst

    :alt: Devices on the private network send their traffic through the NAT device to communicate to the outside network and vice versa.

 .. note::
    For the FRC\ |reg| networks, we will use the ``10.0.0.0`` range.
-This range allows us to use the ``10.TE.AM.xx`` format for IP addresses, whereas using the Class B or C networks would only allow a subset of teams to follow the format. (:ref:`TE.AM IP Notation <docs/networking/networking-introduction/ip-configurations:TE.AM IP Notation>`)
+This range allows us to use the ``10.TE.AM.xx`` format for IP addresses, whereas using the Class B or C networks would only allow a subset of teams to follow the format (:ref:`TE.AM IP Notation <docs/networking/networking-introduction/ip-configurations:TE.AM IP Notation>`).

 How are these addresses assigned?